kitsuiwebster/minecraft-java-server-admin-commands/README.md

 `<player>` is the username of the player to whom you want to grant or revoke operator status.

-## Ban and unban a specific player:
+## Ban and unban a specific player

 ```java
 ban <player>